 Perfume Delight is as fragrant as the name implies.
-It offers warm pink 4 to 6-inch blooms that are full and shapely, borne on long cutting stems, and endowed with strong rose scent.
+It offers warm pink 4 to 6-inch blooms that are full and shapely, borne on long cutting stems, and endowed with a strong rose scent.
 Large, dark green leaves clothe the 3 to 4- foot plants.

 Miniature Roses are very compact in height and usually hardier than hybrid tea roses.
-Cute, perky and popular, Mini-roses make good accents for borders, beds, rock gardens, and containers.
+Cute, perky, and popular, Mini-roses make good accents for borders, beds, rock gardens, and containers.
 The plants are grown on their own root and usually grow to 2 feet or less in height.
 Miniature roses are prolific bloomers and they rebloom strongly when spent blooms are removed.
 Foliage is typically dark green and disease resistant.
 Some winter protection is recommended to ensure viability over winter, especially when they are grown in containers.

 New 2020 Miniature Rose

 Life’s Little Pleasures has beautiful double blooms of lovely lavender-pink that fade to lavender but then hold their color to the very end.
 Aiming to please, this little baby has a well rounded, compact habit and sets an abundance of blooms with excellent bud and flower form.

 Shrub Roses are generally hardy, low-maintenance, and are available in a number of sizes and forms.
 Shrub roses are mostly rebloomers, that can vary from 3 to 10 feet in height.
 Taller selections usually have arching branches.
 Their foliage is usually disease resistant and generally need minimal spraying to keep plants healthy.